Raising a Pre-Expansion / Post-Seed Round in 2020

 As the alphabet soup of early-stage venture capital rounds continues to evolve, here’s our view on the post-seed stage in 2020.

-As a firm, we at Companyon Ventures have a sharp focus on post-seed venture capital, which is probably the least-understood stage of the spectrum.
-Post-seed rounds are sometimes labeled as seed+ (seed plus), seed2, pre-A, seed extension, and early Series A, which only adds to the confusion among founders, VC firms, and Limited Partners (investors in VC funds).
-Post-seed rounds are also often confused with bridge rounds and bridge notes but they are very different in almost every way.
+As a firm, we at Companyon Ventures have a sharp focus on pre-expansion / post-seed venture capital, which is probably the least-understood stage of the spectrum.
+These rounds are sometimes labeled as seed+ (seed plus), seed2, pre-A, seed extension, and early Series A, which only adds to the confusion among founders, VC firms, and Limited Partners (investors in VC funds).
+Pre-expansion / post-seed rounds are also often confused with bridge rounds and bridge notes but they are very different in almost every way.

 Why Post-Seed?
 The Series A Gap

 The gap between seed and Series A has never been greater; Series A fund sizes continue to grow larger, forcing those managers to write bigger checks at later stages.
 As of May 2020, the average Series A round was up to $14.4M (Source: Fundz startup companies database.
 Data includes Seed, Series A Funding, Series B & Subsequent Funding Rounds, compiled from SEC filings. from 01/01/20 - 05/09/20, excludes M&A related funding).
 The B2B-focused Series A VCs we speak with say they generally look for a minimum $4M-$5M in annual recurring revenue (ARR) before they’ll consider an investment in a company.
 As a result, we’re seeing more companies raise multiple seed rounds or bridge rounds before going out to raise a proper Series A.

 Before diving into fundraising dynamics, here’s how we at Companyon Ventures differentiate between a bridge round and a pre-expansion / post-seed round.
 Plenty of counter-examples can be found to our characterizations, but here are some common guidelines and normal ranges: